-Water is an essential resource for all living creatures, including the buzzing honey bee.
-Without a safe, clean source of water, honey bees can’t make honey, maintain their hives, or perform any of the functions necessary to go about their lives.
+Water is an essential resource for all living creatures, including the buzzing honey bee!
+Without a safe, clean water source, honey bees can’t make honey, maintain their hives, or perform any of the functions necessary to live.
 Furthermore, honey bees are a vital part of their ecosystems.
 Without healthy pollination by bees and other pollinators, plants and other species would struggle to survive.
 Unfortunately, habitat loss and other complications can make it difficult for honey bees to find reliable water sources.
-Help your bees access the resources they need with this guide on how to ensure your honey bees always have enough water.
+Follow this guide to help ensure your honey bees always have enough water.

 Why Honey Bees Need Water